gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - /bin/grr - linux binary to replace input with a regex pattern and stream to output.
 Like awk but only that one thing well :*

+ - Make a phpgdo multi-provider module phpgdo-os.
+This solves all OS related problems in a zero-cost way.

  - weetube.com - Automagically record playlists via a browser plugin.
 Your playlists are ACL sharable.